erikagaffney/movie-search-app/README.md

 - Languages Used: HTML, CSS, React, Jest, and Typescript
 - This app was created with [CRA (create react app)](https://create-react-app.dev/)

+## Timeline

+I spent the following time on this project:

+- 2 days brushing up on javascript and learning react (+2 days the weekend before)
+- 1 day planning both the designs and the component layout of the website
+- 7 days coding / testing
+- 1 day bug fixing / updating designs

 ## Requirements

 The original requirements were: